ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 1. Start one iterator at the selected version's head node.
 2. Follow links backward and collect each link's subtree.
 3. When a node has alternate links, clone the iterator state for those paths.
 4. Count ordinary syntax toward the reduction length.
-Whitespace, comments, and other grammar-designated **extras** travel with the result without counting as the requested children.
+Extras—the whitespace and comment tokens defined in the shift step above—travel with the result without counting as the requested children.
 5. At the requested depth, reverse the collected handles into source order and return a `StackSlice`.
 6. If different paths end at different predecessor nodes, create a version for